terhechte/Cederic/Readme.md

 > **TLDR** Agents wrap data to allow you non-blocking, thread-safe, asynchrounous access & modification

 #### How to use?
-1. Add Cederic.swift to your source base
+1. Add Cederic.swift to your project
 2. Create an Agent:
 `
 var ag = AgentVal<[Int]>([1, 2, 3], validator: nil)